The Herald Sun Aria in partnership with Melbourne Opera

 The Herald Sun Aria, established in 1924, is Australia’s oldest and most prestigious prize for emerging classical singers.
 2018 sees the Herald Sun Aria enter a whole new era as Melbourne Opera signs on as an official partner for the next five years.

 Optional heat auditions via video submission

-2018 adjudicators: Greg Hocking – orchestral adjudicator, Frank Dobbs and Tiffany Speight
+2018 adjudicators: Greg Hocking – orchestral adjudicator, Dobbs Franks and Tiffany Speight

 Widely regarded as the nation’s most prestigious competition for emerging opera singers, the Aria offers nearly $60,000 in cash prizes to enrich the training of our brightest talent.

 Winner – $35,000

 Other finalists – $1,500

 Semi finalists that don’t get in the final will receive $200 each.

 In 2018 the Herald Sun Aria celebrates 94 years of launching the international careers of many well-known singers, including: Dame Malvina Major (1964) Dame Kiri Te Kanawa 1965), Jonathon Summers (1973), Judith Henley (1976), Roger Lemke (1985), Jason Wasley (1993), and Rachelle Durkin (2000).